leterDieu/Stellarity-mcoc/docs/items/armor/chorus_champion_armor.md

 - The damage and attack speed bonuses stack with the ones of the [Duskberry](../trinkets/duskberry.md), which makes for a destructive build.

 ## Trivia
+- Prior to v2.2.0, this armor set was known as Ancient Armor.
 - <i class="icon-stellarity icon-stellarity-ancient-armor"></i>Ancient Armor, <i class="icon-stellarity icon-stellarity-hallowed-armor"></i>[Hallowed Armor](hallowed_armor.md) and <i class="icon-stellarity icon-stellarity-living-flesh"></i>[Living Flesh](../trinkets/living_flesh.md) were the first items to have ever been added into Stellarity.
     - The first ever items to be added are [Treasure Heads](../../mechanics/treasure_heads.md)
     - While it got added as far back as v1.3a, <i class="icon-stellarity icon-stellarity-living-flesh"></i>Living Flesh had no use before v1.5a.